-(4) The annual bonus for 2021 was paid in cash in February 2022.
-The annual bonus for 2020 was paid in cash in February 2021.
+(4) The annual bonus for 2022 was paid in cash in February 2023.
+The annual bonus for 2021 was paid in cash in February 2022.

-- (5) There were no performance obligations linked to the equity-based awards.
-The value of equity-based awards in the table is based on the market value of underlying shares at the date of grant, less the applicable exercise price.
+(5) There were no performance obligations linked to the equity-based awards.
+The value of equity-based awards in the form of options in the table is based on the market value of underlying shares at the date of grant, less the applicable exercise price.
 For the CEO and Non-Executive Directors this was nil because the exercise price is equal to the market value of the underlying shares at the date of grant.
 Refer to "Share Option Plan" below.
+The value of equity based awards in the form of RSUs is based on the market value of the underlying shares on the date of grant.
 Share price appreciation did not impact the value of awards.
-No discretion was exercised, and the determination of the levels of awards were not impacted, as a result of share price appreciation. - (6) Catherine Bingham resigned on 28 June 2021 and received no payments in respect of loss of office or otherwise following her termination date.
-Jose-Carlos Gutierrez-Ramos was appointed on 17 March 2021.
-Michael Anstey, Bosun Hau and Carolyn Ng all resigned on 30 June 2020 and received no payments in respect of loss of office or otherwise following their termination dates. - (7) Pierre Legault's fees include those payable under a consulting agreement between Stone Sunny Isles, Inc. and Bicycle Therapeutics Inc. dated 15 March 2019, pursuant to which such entity is paid £125k per year for Mr. Legault's advisory services to the Company.
+No discretion was exercised, and the determination of the levels of awards were not impacted, as a result of share price appreciation.

+(6) Catherine Bingham resigned on 28 June 2021 and received no payments in respect of loss of office or otherwise following her termination date.

+(7) Pierre Legault's fees include those payable under a consulting agreement between Stone Sunny Isles, Inc. and Stone Atlanta Estates LLC, the successor-in-interest to Stone Sunny Isles, Inc. and Bicycle Therapeutics, Inc. dated 15 March 2019, pursuant to which such entity is paid £138k per year for Mr. Legault's advisory services to the Company for the year ended 31 December 2022 and £125k for the year ended 31 December 2021.

-2021 Annual bonus (audited)
+2022 Annual bonus (audited)

-In 2021, the CEO's annual bonus was based on corporate and personal objectives.
+In 2022, the CEO's annual bonus was based on corporate and personal objectives.
 Details of the specific objectives will be disclosed when they are no longer considered commercially sensitive.
-The overall bonus outcome of percentage of target resulted in a total bonus pay out of \$654k or 97% of the CEO's base salary for the year ended 31 December 2021.
-The Compensation Committee is satisfied that the bonus payout for 2021 is appropriate, taking into account the wider stakeholder experience, particularly that of shareholders and employees, based on achievements versus goals in the following key areas: Corporate Development, Clinical Development, Financial and Organisational Development.
-In 2020, the bonus outcome of percentage of target resulted in a total bonus pay out of \$501k or 85% of the CEO's base salary for the year ended 31 December 2020.
+The overall bonus outcome of percentage of target resulted in a total bonus pay out of \$571k or 85% of the CEO's base salary for the year ended 31 December 2022.
+The Compensation Committee is satisfied that the bonus pay-out for 2022 is appropriate, taking into account the wider stakeholder experience, particularly that of shareholders and employees, based on achievements versus goals in the following key areas: Corporate Development, Clinical Development, Financial and Organisational Development.
+In 2021, the bonus outcome of percentage of target resulted in a total bonus pay out of \$654k or 97% of the CEO's base salary for the year ended 31 December 2021.
 Specific targets are commercially sensitive.
 However, full details of the targets and performance against them will be disclosed when they are no longer considered commercially sensitive.